dbeaudoinfortin/SandBoxSimulator/README.md

 Note that repositioning of the camera clears the trace history of the objects when object path tracing is enabled.

 # Performance Notes

-- SandBox Simulator takes advantage of multi-threading and will run best on Dual-Core or Quad-Core processors.
+- SandBox Simulator takes advantage of multi-threading and will run best on multi-core processors.
 This allows all rendering and overhead to run on one core while calculations run on the other.
+Ray-trace rendering makes use of alternate frame rendering and, as of version 4.1, scales fairly well with CPU core counts up to 64 cores.
 - The sample simulations in the Test Simulations directory may run at different speeds depending on your machine.
 You can change the speed of a simulation by increasing or decreasing the time step, often at the expense of accuracy.
-As a reference, the sample Figure 8, included in the Simulations folder, runs at about 2 400 000 calculations per second on a Core 2 Duo E6600 (2.4GHz).
+As a reference, ~~the sample Figure 8, included in the Simulations folder~~ (note: I have since lost this file), runs at about 2 400 000 calculations per second on a Core 2 Duo E6600 (2.4GHz).
 - Reducing time step and increasing the number of calculations per second does not always improve accuracy due to the limitations of floating point numbers.
 - Since SandBox Simulator is calculation heavy, its performance is based primarily on the performance of the floating point unit of the processor.
 This means that overall performance tends to vary linearly with the clock speed of the processor more than anything else.

-# Know Limitations
+# Known Limitations

 - Simulation files (.PR files) made on a computer using one language may produce an error when loaded on a computer using an other language.
 This is due to different regional and language formats not being taken into consideration.
 If you encounter this problem, set the regional and language format in your computer's control panel to "English Canada".
+I plan to eventually get around to fixing this.
-- Bounding box rendering is broken with the ray-tracing render setting.
+- Box rendering is broken with the ray tracing render setting.

+# Changes in Version 4.1

+The last version, 4.0, was abandoned in 2008.
+In 2024 I resurrected this projects and made the following changed in version 4.1:
+- Upgraded from the .Net Framework 2.0 to .Net 8.0
+- Moved from Visual Studio 2005 to Visual Studio 2022
+- Upgraded from 32bit to 64bit
+- Migrated from the Managed DirectX 1.1 library to SharpDX 4.2.0
+- Restored support for non-sphere object types (box, finite plane, infinit plane).
+I had lost the code for these at some point.
+- Improved the implementation object attributes that are assigned a distribution function.
+- Implemented DirectX rendering of transparent objects.
+- Support for high DPI monitors.
+- The control panel form can now be resized with the form controls automatically adjusting.
+- Greatly improved multithreading.
+Lower thread contention and better scaling with high core count CPUs.
+- Greatly improved ray tracing performance.
+- Lots of refactoring and code clean-up

+# Implementation Details

+- Implemented in VB .Net.
+I originally chose VB because I wanted a simple drag-and-drop UI designer for Windows forms and a simple way to make use of DirectX, at the expense of the performance of the calculations themselves.
+At the time, I felt that Visual Studio's feature set for VB was better than that of C#.
+- Requires Visual Studio 2022
+- DirectX rendering makes use of DirectX 9 implementation from the SharpDX library.
+- Ray traced rendering is built from scratch by myself.

+# Future Plans
+There are a number of additions that I have been meaning to implement (one of these days...):

+- Bounding volume hierarchies of objects to improve ray-tracing performance
+- Bounding volume hierarchies of objects to improve collision detection performance
+- Increased use of SIMD accelerated .Net types (vectors, matricies, etc.)
+- Support for DirectX 11 & 12.
+Possibly Vulkan.

 # Screenshots
 <img src="https://github.com/dbeaudoinfortin/SandBoxSimulator/assets/15943629/6dd2e880-be1a-4f61-8ad9-701a32754b5f" width="500" />